Subscriptions

 Subscribe to specific event types (e.g., order.created, user.updated).
 Only events with matching types trigger deliveries.

-Label Filtering
+Label filtering

 Both filters must match for an event to be delivered.

-Target Types
+Target types

 Subscriptions support HTTP targets where webhooks are delivered via POST (or other methods) to your endpoint.
 The target configuration includes:

-- URL - Where to send the webhook
+- URL where the webhook is sent

-- Headers - Custom headers to include
+- Custom headers

-Subscription Secrets
+Subscription secrets

 Each subscription has an associated secret used to sign webhook payloads.
 Recipients use this secret to verify: